alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 - 45 (14.52%)
 - 25 (13.68%)

-If we look at a breakdown of the highest engagement by week day:
+Here is breakdown of the highest engagement by week day:

 | **Weekday**   | **Highest Online Check-in Age Group** | **Check-in %** |
 |---------------|----------------------------------------|----------------|